 A: Students who attend ABET accredited engineering programs for either the 3-2 program or the 4-2 program do qualify to sit for the FE exam on the first test date after they graduate.
 They are eligible for the second licensing exam – Principles and Practice of Engineering (PE) four years after they graduate.
 These are identical to the eligibility rules for students who attend engineering programs for all 4 or 5 years.
 For further information about these professional engineering certification exams see the licensing website of the National Council of Examiners for Engineering and Surveying (NCEES): http://www.engineeringlicense.com/

-Daniel Kim-Shapiro, director of the engineering program and Associate Chair of the Department of Physics, is happy to chat more with you about these issues, whether or not in the context of a Wake Forest education.
+Daniel Kim-Shapiro, adviser for 3/2 and 4/2 engineering program and Chair of the Department of Physics, is happy to chat more with you about these issues, whether or not in the context of a Wake Forest education.
 His contact information is as follows: